mavroudisv/ClusterBuster/README.md

 </p>

 # ClusterBuster
-ClusterBuster: Monitors your cluster jobs and sends you an email when they change state
+ClusterBuster: Monitors your cluster jobs and sends you an email when they change state.

 ## Requirements
 * Python 3.6